Rivermont Collegiate: The early days

 The girls who attended St. Katharine's were subject to strict rules.
 Students were not allowed to have books, magazines, or newspapers delivered without the principal's permission.
 Students could not keep any food except for fruit.
 Students couldn't go to town without a parent or teacher, and no student could spend the night out of the building.
-The only time students could go home was on Thursdays, but only till 8:00 p.m.
-They couldn't even spend Sundays at home.
-The girls were not allowed to wear jewelry, big dresses or silk dresses.
-Also, one hour of exercise was required every day.
+The only time students could go home was on Thursdays, but only until 8:00 p.m.
+The girls were not allowed to wear jewelry, big dresses, or silk dresses.
+One hour of exercise was required every day.

 In 1910, the taxpayers of Davenport gave an observatory and telescope to the school but it burned to the ground in a fire.

 Meanwhile, local industrialist Joseph Bettendorf was building his dream house, which later became the signature building of Rivermont Collegiate.
 Mr. Bettendorf, whose Bettendorf Company manufactured truck frames for railroad cars, helped draw the plans for an English Manor style mansion on a bluff overlooking the Mississippi River.
 In 1915, he supervised construction of the mansion, complete with a sweeping terraced lawn overlooking the Mississippi.

 Designed for entertaining railroad executives and community members, the house included a stained glass domed conservatory, formal dining room, parlor, music room, and billiard room.
-The second floor contained several bedrooms, a large sitting room and servant quarters.
+The second floor contained several bedrooms, a large sitting room, and servant quarters.
 A ballroom was located on the third floor, and at one time two bowling alleys were located in the basement.
 Craftsmen added Italian marble, carved stone, molded plaster and hand-carved woodwork, doors, paneling and staircases throughout the home.